Daniel-KM/Omeka-S-module-BulkImport/README.md

 and is built to be extensible.
 It allows to manage importers and to process bulk import of resources.

+Furthermore, it adds a way to bulk upload files manually without limit of [size or number of files].

-It manages readers of a source (xml, sql, spreadsheet, url…) and uses processors to import them as Omeka resources and other data (users, templates…) via a mapping.
+For bulk import, the module manages readers of a source (xml, sql, spreadsheet, url…) and uses processors to import them as Omeka resources and other data (users, templates…) via a mapping.

 Because multiple importers can be prepared with the same readers and processors, it is possible to import multiple times the same type of files without needing